Quintet (grappling): Quintet 4

-ReBOOT ~ QUINTET.4 (also known as Quintet 4) is a team grappling survival event to be held by Quintet on September 10, 2023, at the Yokohama Arena in Tokyo, Japan.
+QUINTET.4 ReBOOT (also known as ReBOOT ~ QUINTET.4 or Quintet 4) is a team grappling survival event held by Quintet on September 10, 2023, at the Yokohama Arena in Tokyo, Japan.
 It is part of a larger collaborative event with K-1, known as "ReBOOT", and will be the first Quintet event after a two-year hiatus.

 The original four teams competing would represent Polaris, 10th Planet Jiu Jitsu, New Wave Jiu Jitsu, and Kazushi Sakuraba.
 However, Team New Wave Jiu Jitsu withdrew from the event on July 28, 2023.
 They were replaced by B-Team Jiu-Jitsu the following day.

-Quintet 4 will be streamed on FloGrappling as part of a new streaming deal, making it the first event to not be streamed on UFC Fight Pass.
+Quintet 4 was streamed on FloGrappling as part of a new streaming deal, making it the first event to not be streamed on UFC Fight Pass.
 The event will also stream globally on DAZN.
 The B-Team Bulls won the event.
 Craig Jones was awarded 'Submission of the Year' at the JitsMagazine BJJ Awards 2023 for the Toehold he submitted Richie Martinez with in the final match.